309thEDDGE/opal-helm/README.md

 ### Modifying Resource Limits

-Inorder to modify resource limits for dask gateway you will need to configure the values in the dask gateway helm chart values.
+In order to modify resource limits for dask gateway you will need to configure the values in the dask gateway helm chart values.
 Currently, by default they should be configured to allow the scheduler and workers 2 G of memory and one core a piece with the cluster total limits being 10 G of memory with 6 cores and 6 workers as a maximum.
 These values can be located at:

 - gateway
   - extraConfig (This is where the cluster limits are defined)
   - backend
     - scheduler
       - cores
       - memory
     - worker
       - cores
       - memory

 ## Mongodb

 Mongodb is a document database designed for ease of application development and scaling.
 In the instance of OPAL, it is used in conjuction with pyMongo in a jupyterhub notebook to provide data analyst access to important collections within the database.

 ### Mongodb documentation